justinsunho/leesreview.com/content/pages/testimonies.md

       body: >+
           “At Lee’s Review I not only raised my SAT scores by 500 points but also was accepted into my dream college, Rice University.
-Lee’s Review was and still remains my second home.
+Lee’s Review was and still remains my second testimonies.
 To say that the staff goes above and beyond is an understatement.
 I would have been lost throughout the college application process without the helpful advice and guidance from Lee’s Review.
 After college consulting, the staff still lends an extremely helpful hand to me.
 It is not a goodbye when a session ends, but rather until next time.”

-      image: /images/pages/home/4.png
+      image: /images/pages/testimonies/4.png
     - tags:
           - SAT I
       title: Nathan Yee